Under the Trump Administration, federal immigration officers are ramping up deportations.

 If you fail to take action before the deadline, your motion to reopen could be automatically dismissed as a matter of law.
 If you are considering filing this motion, it is imperative that you speak to a immigration lawyer in Los Angeles as soon as possible after receiving a removal order.
 There is no time to waste.

 Should You Always File a Motion to Reopen?

 No. Absolutely not.
 Never file a motion to reopen without first consulting with an experienced immigration attorney.
 Your lawyer will conduct a comprehensive review of your case and determine if filing a motion to reopen is a sensible option for you or for your family member.
 If you file this type of motion when you are sure to have it denied, the only result will be that immigration authorities will be alerted.
 Indeed, you could even face a second, new deportation/removal order being issued against you.

 Contact Our Los Angeles Immigration Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, our skilled immigration attorney has more than fifteen years of experience handling a wide range of legal law matters.
+At the Goldstein Immigration Lawyers, our skilled immigration attorney has more than fifteen years of experience handling a wide range of legal law matters.
 If you are considering a motion to reopen, please contact our legal team for a confidential consultation.
 From our law office in Los Angeles, we serve immigrants throughout Southern California.